intel/intel-extension-for-tensorflow/README.md

 ## Documentation

-Visit the [online document website](https://intel.github.io/intel-extension-for-tensorflow/latest/), and then get started the tour from Intel® Extension for TensorFlow* [examples](examples/README.md).
+Visit the [online document website](https://intel.github.io/intel-extension-for-tensorflow/latest/), and then get started with a tour of Intel® Extension for TensorFlow* [examples](examples/README.md).

 ## Contributing